 Description: The Non-Motorized Advisory Committee (NMAC) is an advisory committee to the Technical Advisory Committee on non-motorized issues.
 The NMAC will be reviewing and recommending updated NMAC bylaws to the Technical Advisory Committee during SFY 2024.
 Assistance will be provided by the NMAC during SFY 2024 to SCOG member organizations and volunteer groups to improve nonmotorized transportation and safety.
 Other NMAC activities for SFY 2024 will be determined after their calendar year 2024 work program is approved by the TAC.
+The Skagit County Bike Map will be updated and printed in SFY 2024.

 Product: Update to NMAC bylaws and assistance with improving nonmotorized transportation and safety during SFY 2024.
+Complete and print an updated Skagit County Bike Map in SFY 2024.